JimChr-R4GN4R/FilesCrypterSavior/README.md

 - [X] ~Make possible to choose more than one files at once and encrypt all of them automatically.~

+- [ ] Add more encryption systems like XChaCha20-Poly1305 etc.

 - [ ] Add `BKP` (Basic Key Protector) system which means that user enters a key which he wants and database will be encrypted/decrypted by this key and files' keys and nonces will be generated automatically, so user has just to know only one key to encrypt/decrypt his files.